 - I’m wasting my time reformatting this manuscript.

 In these instances, an editor will either edit your manuscript as-is or spend the time you’re paying them for to do the work you could have (and should have) done yourself.

 But once you incorporate the standardized basics of formatting a manuscript in preparation for your editor, you’ll see that it will save both you and your editor a lot of time and frustration.

 Plus, once you have the basics down, you can create a book format template for future use.

-10 tips for nailing your book format
+Tips for nailing your book format

-While this article attempts to offer standardized recommendations, some editors, agents or publishing houses may have their own formatting stipulations.
+While this article attempts to offer standardized recommendations, some editors, literary agents or publishing houses may have their own formatting stipulations.
 Always be sure to scan websites for that information, and when in doubt, ask.